This Woman Didn’t Use Money for 17 Years. Here’s How She Lived

 After setting aside 200 euros (about $226) as an emergency fund, she canceled her lease and gave away everything she had, except for a few daily necessities and a change of clothes.

-“After my apartment was emptied, I jumped around for joy,” Schwermer says.
+“After my apartment was emptied, I jumped around for joy,” Schwermer said.

 She then began a bartering lifestyle, exchanging psychotherapy sessions, window-washing services and other household help for room and board in a number of private homes.